cheredia19/us-cities-population/README.md

 *By [César Heredia](https://x.com/cahered), data journalist*

+It's no doubt that COVID-19 took a toll on the world population.
+An estimated [seven million people lost their lives](https://www.worldometers.info/coronavirus/coronavirus-death-toll/) because of the pandemic.

+And the United States did not escape from that reality.

+Although it can not be assured that all deaths were provoked by COVID-19, it has been one of the main reasons of deceases inthe US since 2020.

-New York City has recorded a population loss of **more than 600 thousand people** between 2020 and 2024, according to [data from 300 selected cities in the United States](https://www.kaggle.com/datasets/dataanalyst001/population-of-all-us-cities-2024).
+For example, New York City has recorded a population loss of **more than 600 thousand people** between 2020 and 2024, according to [data from 300 selected cities in the United States](https://www.kaggle.com/datasets/dataanalyst001/population-of-all-us-cities-2024).
+New York State has registered 83,374 deaths because of covid, [Worldmeters](https://www.worldometers.info/coronavirus/usa/new-york/) states.

 Apart from NYC, the population of the other 21 cities from 16 states has declined by more than 10K.
 Five of those are in California.

 <PlotlyBarChart
   data={{